 Frequently Asked Questions

 How do I pair the intercom with another unit?
 Both units need to be in pairing mode.
-The manual covers the sequence, but it's the standard Bluetooth pairing process.
-The LED screen shows connection status so you can tell when they're linked.
+The LED screen shows connection status so you can tell when they are linked.

 Is it compatible with Sena or Cardo intercoms?
 No. The WARM EF uses its own pairing protocol for intercom mode.
-It will not pair with other brands for intercom communication, though you can still connect it to your phone via Bluetooth for music and calls.
+It will not pair with other brands for intercom communication.

 Can I hear GPS navigation through the speakers?
 Yes.
 GPS directions from your phone play through the intercom speakers when connected via Bluetooth.

 How long does the battery actually last in real use?
-Expect around 15-20 hours of mixed use (music + occasional intercom calls) based on typical real-world conditions.
+Expect around 12-15 hours of mixed use based on real-world conditions.
 The listed 25 hours is achievable with continuous music at moderate volume.

 Does it work with any helmet?
 Yes, the tool-free clip system is designed to fit all helmet types including full-face, modular, half-face, and ski helmets.